Wildboden

 A Novel

-A poignant portrait of a relationship set against the backdrop of dark personal and political forces – to be made into a feature film
+A poignant portrait of a relationship set against the backdrop of dark personal and political forces – to be made into a major feature film

 Read more

-1936, Frauenkirch, in the middle of the Swiss Alps, not far from Davos: surrounded by majestic mountains and laconic countryfolk, Erna Schilling and the painter Ernst Ludwig Kirchner live in the house they call Wildboden.
+1936, Frauenkirch, in the middle of the Swiss Alps, not far from Davos: surrounded by majestic mountains and tight-lipped countryfolk, Erna Schilling and the painter Ernst Ludwig Kirchner live in the house they call Wildboden.
 The political situation in Germany casts a darkening shadow over their lives, something that weighs particularly heavily on Erna.
-And then there are her partner's strugggles with his own demons and his morphine addiciton.
+And then there are her partner's struggles with his own demons and his morphine addiction.
 Erna does her best to hold their shared life together, but she cannot avert Kirchner’s tragic demise.
 After the death of the man who had been at the centre of her life for so long, she has to radically rethink her life and fight for her own future and security.

 2026, 240 pages